 Pillars and facades were red, roofs dark green and grey.
 Naturally there was pond with lotus flowers and goldfishes.
 On few trees were hanged red ribbons with written wishes.
 It is a typical Buddhist temple.
 But untypically silent and different than other temples in Beijing which are overcrowded and noisy.
 Discovering this temple seems going back to some ancient century.
 In all Xiangshan you have feeling that you are in some different world, different than Beijing which isn’t so far.
 It seemed like that time stopped in Azure Cloud Temple.
 Few monks passed in light orange robes.
 In temple except monks were only few visitors sitting on grass or on stairs without making a noise.
 Sun rays were very specifically falling from sky between roofs and through leaves on walls, stairs, trees and ground.
 It created very mystical atmosphere.
 Buyin Si is so isolated and preserved from modern world.
 Because of walls around temple you feel like that you are in some other dimension.
 That’s why if someone asks me what is my favorite temple that I saw I would say this one.
 But I am sure that mountains of China are full of many other mysterious and silent temples.

 There is hall of Sun Yatsen, first president of Republic of China He was initially buried here.
 There is his big white statue in one hall.
 I entered one mystical dark room in which light was only coming from small windows.
 In that room is collection of brown wooden statues of Arhats.
 As it is said on board Arhats are those perfected in Buddhism, those who reached complete inner peace, complete harmony with themselves and with all other beings and nature.
-There were also statues of Buddhisatvas and one statue of famous Buddhist monk Ji Gong about who I will speak later.
+There were also statues of Buddhisatvas and one statue of famous Buddhist monk Ji Gong .
+Ji Gong seats on beam since according to legend he was busy saving baby while other Arhats took seats.
 It was unique atmosphere in this room.
 Something what I never experienced before.
 Like some secret place, like in some ancient time, some specific world.
 In the temple complex you cannot skip tall Vajrasana Pagoda made from stone with many carved Boddhistatvas.
 I meditated there for about 1 hour in shadow of pagoda and listening to birds while sunrays were falling on me.